-Writing Skills (2 courses)
+Writing Skills (2 courses and 6 credits)

 Tulane undergraduates should be able to communicate effectively.
 Students completing this requirement will produce coherent texts that combine analysis, argument, and research.